The Origin of Love

 Stanford University

 At Stanford, I direct the Social Neurosciences Research Program.
 We seek to advance understanding of the biological basis of social functioning across a range of species and to translate these fundamental insights to drive diagnostic and treatment advances for patients with social impairment.
-My core research interests include: oxytocin and vasopressin signaling pathways, development of valid animal models for streamlined translation and clinical impact, and biomarker discovery and therapeutic testing in children on the autism spectrum.
+My core research interests include: oxytocin and vasopressin signaling pathways, development of valid animal models for streamlined translation and clinical impact, and biomarker discovery and therapeutic testing in people on the autism spectrum.

+I recently wrote an invited narrative review charting my scientific journey and detailing my personal and professional experiences in the field of social neuroscience.
+You can read it here.
 When I am not writing grants or mentoring students in the laboratory, I enjoy traveling, cooking, hiking in the local redwood tree forests with my Australian shepherds, and spending time with my family.

 Emory University